lcurrier/lcurrier.github.io/cv/index.md

 ## Research Experience
 **Pre-Doctoral Research Fellow \| The Stanford Graduate School of Business**     **Stanford, CA**

-  *PI: Professor Susan Athey and Guido Imbens*     *July 2017 -- present*
+  *PI: Professor Susan Athey and Guido Imbens*,     *July 2017 -- present*

 -   Identified conditions under which competing estimators of variance perform well by implementing simulations and formulating heuristic and